kercre123/fridge-tracker-hfdc/README.md

 ## Why

 Community fridges are obtained partially through the help of grants from the county.
-Having usage data for the fridges is very useful in applying for these grants.
+Having usage data for the fridges is very helpful in applying for these grants.

 ## Technical details